ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

     targetPort: 5432
 ```

-This Service object will allow us to expone the pod port to be able to connect to the
+This Service object will allow us to expose the pod port to be able to connect to the
 PostgreSQL instance.
 Kubernetes cluster runs a DNS service that will allow other pods to
 connect to this service using its name (i.e. `postgres`).